What is Periodontal Access Surgery?

 In some instances, the damaged bone around the teeth has become irregular as a result of periodontal disease.
 In this case, the bone is smoothed to give it a more natural form (osseous surgery).
-This makes the area easier to clean.
+This makes the area easier to clean and maintain.

 At the completion of the procedure, the gum tissue is repositioned back in place and sutures (‘stitches’) are used to help with gum healing.
-In some cases a surgical dressing may be placed over the area.
-Your Periodontist will see you in two weeks’ time to review how the area is healing.
-They will also remove any remaining sutures or the dressing at this appointment.
+In some cases, a surgical dressing may be placed over the area.
+Your periodontist will then see you in two weeks’ time to review how the area is healing.
+They will also remove any remaining sutures or the dressing at that appointment.